bollu/bollu.github.io/README.md

 - We want the translations to be closed under this messing about by the rotation action;
   The action of a rotation on a translation should give us another translation.
   Thus, the translations $(t_1, id)$ ought to be normal in the full group $(t_2, r_2)$.

+Another mnemonic for the semidirect product:

+> my thesis adviser told me that the acting group (the non-normal subgroup)
+> opens its mouth and tries to swallow / "act on" the group it acts upon (the normal subgroup).
+> The group that is acted on must be normal, because we act "by conjugation".
+Alternatively,
+> being normal is "tasty", and thus needs to be eaten.

 # Non orthogonal projections